-Glen Bennion, DO1, Daniela Pino, MD1, Natalia Schlabritz-Lutsevich, MD1, James Maher, MD1
+Glen Bennion, DO, Daniela Pino, MD, Natalia Schlabritz-Lutsevich, MD, James Maher, MD

-1Department of Obstetrics and Gynecology, TTUHSC-PB
+Department of Obstetrics and Gynecology, TTUHSC-PB

 Case Description: 24 years old, G3P1101 patient without prenatal care, with history of infantile idiopathic arterial calcification (IIAC) and IUFD previous pregnancy, presented to labor and delivery at32w4d gestation with contractions and abdominal/back pain.
 Patient was monitored and found to have and a category II fetal heart tracing.
 Ultrasound examination revealed polyhydramnios with maximal vertical pocket (MVP) >17cm, poor cardiac contractility and excursion, and severe arterial calcification in the aorta and aortic valve, and hydrops fetalis.
 These findings were consistent with fetal IIAC.
 Amnioreduction (2.2L) was performed without complication.
-Placenta thickness noticeably increased, MVP reduced, and cardiac contractility and excursion, kip patient had an intrauterine fetal demise at 34 weeks and underwent a induction of labor.
+Placenta thickness noticeably increased, MVP reduced, and cardiac contractility and excursion visually improved.
+Right ventricle still had significant hypocontractility due to ductal atresia.
+After these interventions, the patient had an intrauterine fetal demise at 34 weeks and underwent a induction of labor.